Flip Animation Festival: Exhibitions

-The exhibitions curated for FLIP tend to communicate the animation message through different media/outlets.
-They have a continuing partnership with Wolverhampton Art Gallery who programme specific works on site as part of the Festival.
-FLIP 2007 saw an exhibition of original puppets used in films such as The Corpse Bride, Mars Attacks! and Andy Pandy, and the puppet designer Nick Roberson answered questions from the audience.
+FLIP had a partnership with Wolverhampton Art Gallery who showed works as part of the Festival.
+FLIP 2007 saw an exhibition of original puppets used in films such as The Corpse Bride, Mars Attacks! and Andy Pandy.
 During FLIP 2008, the Light House building was home to large, moving, kinetic sculptures, by London-based artist Steve Hutton.
-As well as this, there was a screening of animated Doctor Who episodes from the 1960s followed by a talk on Doctor Who animation led by industry experts.
-2009 saw a studio spotlight on the Glasgow-based Axis Animation who showcased some of their work and then answered questions from the audience.
-The other studio spotlight that year was from ArthurCox studios who also presented some of their work and then held a discussion with the audience.

-2010's festival hosted a presentation from the creators of the LittleBigPlanet games, Media Molecule, as well as a display from Light House Media Centre's own animator is residence, Drew Roper, including his set for his award-winning film 'A History of Denim'.
+There was also a screening of animated Doctor Who episodes from the 1960s, followed by a talk on Doctor Who animation.
+2009 saw the Glasgow-based Axis Animation and ArthurCox studios present examples of their work.
+2010's festival hosted a presentation from the creators of the LittleBigPlanet games, Media Molecule, as well as a display from Light House Media Centre's own animator in residence, Drew Roper, including his set for his award-winning film 'A History of Denim'.

-In 2011, FLIP's exhibitions consisted of works by Barry JC Purves which included a book signing and display of the Tchaikovsky puppet, the Birmingham leg of GLI.TC/H festivals' submissions, as well as sketchbooks and artworks by Tori Davis and work from the 2011 feature film Rio, and maquettes from UK puppet makers Mackinnon & Saunders.
+In 2011, FLIP's exhibitions included works by Barry JC Purves which included a display of the Tchaikovsky puppet, the Birmingham leg of GLI.TC/H festivals' submissions, as well as sketchbooks and artworks by Tori Davis and work from the 2011 feature film Rio, and maquettes from UK puppet makers Mackinnon & Saunders.
+Events at 2012's FLIP included a collaborative project between web developers, animators and artists, an exhibition of artwork in vacant shops across the city and a model making workshop by Aardman Animations.
+The festival also helped schools develop a forum for animation shown during the festival.

-Recurring themes or programmes

-FLIP offers visitors a chance to engage in ‘Big Screen Gaming’ in the smaller of the two cinemas.
-In 2009 Flip held a competition for participants to experience the Xbox 360 and one of its core games, Halo 3.
-This has then led to it becoming a regular feature at Light House with games such as the Fifa World Cup 2010 game and a Street Fighter game.
-'Big Screen Gaming' returned for FLIP 2010 with one of the year's most hotly anticipated releases, Halo: Reach.

-Another feature of FLIP Festival is the curated programme hosted by a guest curator from within the animation world.
-Previous years have been curated by Professor Paul Wells (Director of Animation, Loughborough University) and The Brothers McLeod whereas 2010 was curated by Clare Kitson, who is a former programmer at the National Film Theatre and between 1989 and 1999, commissioned Channel 4's animation.
+A recurring feature of FLIP was a curated programme hosted by guests from the animation world, including Professor Paul Wells (Director of Animation, Loughborough University), The Brothers McLeod and Clare Kitson, a former programmer at the National Film Theatre and who commissioned Channel 4's animation from 1989 to 1999.

 The awards

-The festival is a competition between animated films created using various techniques (stop motion, animated drawings, cut out paper, modelling clay, etc.) classified in to various award categories.
+The festival included a competition between animated films created using various techniques (stop motion, animated drawings, cut out paper, modelling clay, etc.) classified in to various award categories.
 These have included the following: